 1. The concept of evidence based policing was developed by Professor Lawrence Sherman in 1998 (Sherman, L. (1998) Evidence-Based Policing.
 Ideas in American Policing Series.
 Washington, DC: Police Foundation).

-To receive emails about related College What Works, please email firstname.lastname@example.org to be added to our distribution list.
+If you would like to receive our regular College What Works email updates, contact us at firstname.lastname@example.org and ask to be added to our mailing list.